 - Abdominal migraine

 The pathophysiology of migraine has been studied for decades.
 Various mechanisms and theories have developed.
-There is no simple explanation for why migraines occur and it may be a combination of structural, functional, chemical, vascular and inflammatory factors.
+It is likely a combination of structural, functional, chemical, vascular and inflammatory factors.

-Migraines present differently to tension headaches.
+Migraines present differently from tension headaches.
 Symptoms tend to be:

 - More severe